GwgwP/AI-Projects/firstProject/README.md

    - Ensures someone returns and takes back the remaining family members.
    - Determines the cost (`minL`) from the people on the left side with the minimum time.
    - Returns the final heuristic cost as the sum of `minL` and `maxR`.

+# ======== Heuristic3 ========
+It is acceptable and consistent.
+#### NOTE
+Heuristic3 is another way of calculation the heuristic cost when the torch is on the right side.
+Between Heuristic1 and Heuristic3, we choose the heuristic which does the best approaching to the real cost.
+However, for a high number of iterations, we do not recommend the usage of Heuristic3, because it increases the execution time (e.g. for 200 members, the execution time with heuristic3 was 45 sec, and without it 2,5 sec.).
+We added it to show that we can choose among many heuristic functions the best one.

+### Overview

+- **Purpose**:
+    - Calculated when the torch is on the right side.

+### Steps

+1. **Not the "Max crossing time counts" restriction**:
+    - We choose the minimum cost of each combination.

+2. **We take the maximum combination**:
+    - We take the best case combinations that could happen, but we choose the min value between the 2 persons.

 ## getChildren